Zillow Zestimate Missed By A Mile On This One

 When you look at the "bigger picture" reports, focus less on the absolutes (meaning exact current prices and current values) and focus more on the trend of values and prices.
 If the trend has been rising, then it is likely your home's value has been rising.
 If the trend has been falling, then it is likely that your home's value has been falling too.

 Condition is an important facet of value, as are the features and amenities of your home.
-A good parallel is the automotive industry.
+A good parallel is in the automotive industry.
+Do wear and tear matter?
 Do all 4-door cars sell for the same amount of money?
 Does the brand and features of a car impact its value?
 (In other words, does a used Lexus sell for the same money as a used Toyota?).

 If you understand the larger market and you understand your neighborhood trends, then you only need to see what is for sale as well as a few sales in your neighborhood to get a decent feel for the range of value of your home.